mpampuch/nextflow-notes/README.md

 When more than one of these options for specifying configurations are used, they are merged, so that the settings in the first override the same settings appearing in the second, and so on.

-This is an example of a nextflow configuration in a file called `nextflow.config`
+This is an example of a Nextflow configuration in a file called `nextflow.config`

 ```nextflow
 propertyOne = 'world'